 Reasons to Buy

-- Understand consumer purchasing decisions in the whole of life assurance space and how these will influence the market over the next few years.
+- Understand consumer purchasing decisions and how these will influence the market over the next few years.

-- Improve customer engagement by recognizing what is most important to them and how to adapt products and services to meet their needs.
+- Improve customer engagement by recognizing what is most important to them and how insurers can adapt their products and services to meet their needs.

 - Compare the Net Promoter Scores of key insurance providers.